 Even if you create a program that follows all the other best practices, it won’t work if no one knows about it.

-The more program members you have, the more chances you have to bring in successful referrals (and more revenue.)
+The more program members you have, the more chances you have to bring in successful referrals (and more revenue).
 So, promote your program, and the rewards on offer, within all your customer touchpoints.
+This isn’t a one-time announcement.
+It’s an ongoing part of how your bank communicates with customers.

-The best promotional channels are the ones customers see regularly.
-Here are some ideas for promoting your program:
+The best promotional channels are the ones customers see regularly:

 • Post signs in your branch, and on your ATMs, that advertise your program.